gamita/demo-rl-supply-chain/README.md

 $ cd demo-rl-supply-chain
 $ mvn clean package
 $ cd target
-$ java -jar demo-application.jar
+$ java -jar demo-rl-application.jar
 ```

-After the spring boot server started, you open your browser (Chrome, Firefox, Edge etc. IE isn't supported)
+After the spring boot server starts, and then you open your browser (Chrome, Firefox, Edge etc. IE isn't supported)
 and access to http://localhost:8080/ .

-Click "Start Training" button, then a learning will start,
+Click "Start Training" button, then reinforcement learning will start,
-and a simulation process will be displayed on your browser after a while. (, when live rendering mode is on)
+and its simulation process will be displayed on your browser after a while. (only when live rendering mode is on)

-[Note: At first time build, it will takes long time to build, due to gather necessary libraries.]
+[Note: At the first time build, it will takes long time to build due to gather necessary libraries.]

 [Note: If you failed libraries download by Maven, check this blog https://blog.sonatype.com/central-repository-moving-to-https.]